wilsonwangdev/frontend-tools-explorer/CONTRIBUTING.md

 > corepack prepare pnpm@latest --activate
 > ```
 >
-> For more details on our package manager and Node.js requirements, see [PACKAGE-MANAGER.md](./PACKAGE-MANAGER.md).
+> For more details on our package manager and Node.js requirements, see [PACKAGE-MANAGER.md](./PACKAGE-MANAGER.md) and [NODE-VERSION.md](./NODE-VERSION.md).

 ### Setup Steps